 Anyone who is interested in genealogy or local history is invited to join our genealogy interest group’s next meeting at the Petoskey District Library, 3-5 p.m.
-Monday, August 21.
-Topic: Charts You Can Use in Research.
+Monday, October 16.
+Topic: Online Family Trees Intro and Basics.
 The group meets every third Monday of the month.
 Participants are encouraged to bring as much family information with them as possible.
 Each session will focus on a different topic.
-The group will be led by genealogist Barbara Manley Hernden.
+The group will be led by professional genealogist Barbara Manley Hernden.

 Barbara was born and raised in Ohio, lived in Texas, Indiana, and now Michigan.
 She was always a history buff but never really knew what genealogy was until she became a secretary at a Methodist church in Indiana in the early 1990s.
 It was after attending a class taught by a good friend that she became really hooked.